Damienkatz/thread_pool_hybrid_benchmark/thread_pool_hybrid-vs-connection_per_thread-mysql_8.0.4-ubuntu_24.04-on-r5.8xlarge.md

 This was run on AWS r5.8xlarge with Ubuntu 24.04 and MySQL 8.0.4 with the BMK-kit installed and running on the same machine.

 I modified the buffer pool to be able to fit into DRAM.
-The test warms up file system cache by running a 1024 client test for 90 seconds, then begins recording the test results and starts back at 1 for 90 secs, then 4, then 16 ... etc. It does this warm up once for each configuration.
+The test warms up file system cache by running a 1024 client test for 90 seconds, then begins recording the test results and starts back at 1 for 90 secs, then 4, then 16 ... etc. It does this warm up once for each test and configuration.

 I don't understand why the test jumps in events/sec at the end of some of the tests, but only for thread_pool_hybrid.
 But the recorded test files look correct so I'm keeping it.